Netherlands Sports Trivia

 NETHERLANDS SPORTS TRIVIA & FUN FACTS

-The youngest ever winner of a Formula One World Championship car racing event is Dutchman Max Verstappen at 18 years 228 days old (Spanish Grand Prix) [Source]
+The youngest ever winner of a Formula One World Championship car racing event is Dutchman Max Verstappen at 18 years 228 days old (Spanish Grand Prix 2016) [Source]

-The Netherlands has won Korfball World Championship titles than any other country (10).
+Netherlands has won more Korfball World Championship titles than any other country (10).
 [Source]

-The Olympic team sport the Netherlands has had the most success in is Hockey.
-The women’s and men’s teams have accumulated 9 medals each (18 total).
+The Olympic team sport in which Netherlands has had the most success field hockey.
+The Dutch women’s and men’s teams have each won 10 Olympic medals (Women: Gold-5, Silver-2, Bronze-3; Men: Gold-3, Silver-4, Bronze-3).

-The Netherlands has won more Olympic gold medals in women’s field hockey than other country (4) [Source]
+Netherlands has won more Olympic gold medals in women’s field hockey than other country (5) [Source]

-The Netherlands has won more World Cup titles in women’s field hockey than any other country (8) [Source]
+Netherlands has won more ladies World Cup field hockey titles than any other country (8) [Source]

 Johan Cruijff is universally accepted as the greatest Dutch footballer of all time.
-It turns out he could also carry a tune.
+Turns out he could also carry a tune.
 His recording Oei Oei Oei (Dat Was Me Weer Een Loei) reached #22 on the Dutch singles chart in 1969.

 Amsterdam football club Ajax has won more Eredivisie (Netherlands premier league) titles than any other Dutch football club: 36 [Source]

-The widest-ever victory in an Eredivisie football game was achieved by Ajax in 2020 when they defeated VVV Venlo 13-0.
+The largest goal differential ever in an Eredivisie football game came in 2020 when Ajax defeated VVV Venlo 13-0.

-Dutchwoman Vivianne Miedema holds the record for the most football goals scored at a single Olympics (Tokyo 2020): 10 [Source]
+Dutchwoman Vivianne Miedema holds the record for the most football goals scored at a single Olympic Games (Tokyo 2020): 10 [Source]

 Dutch footballer Johann Neeskens holds the record for fastest goal scored in a World Cup Final: 1 min 30 sec (1974 World Cup: Netherlands vs West Germany) [Source]